-People come in for a variety of reasons.
-It’s often a question of how to alleviate chronic physical pain.
+People come in for a variety of reasons: often to heal an old injury, or help alleviate chronic physical pain.
 Sometimes it’s a general sense of feeling stuck — which can be very deep, pervasive and profound — or of not feeling completely present in their body.
 We begin each session with the question “what brings you in today?” and go from there.

 What a session looks like is also quite variable due to the variety of methods I’ve studied, and continue to study, in the field of the body and the host of things we can experience living in one.*